-We give away free real hair wigs to both boys and girls that have lost their own hair through cancer treatment or other illnesses.
+We give away free real hair wigs to children that have lost their own hair through cancer treatment or other illnesses.
 In addition to this, we are thrilled to announce the exciting news that, in partnership with CCLG (Children’s Cancer and Leukaemia Group) we awarded over £500,000 to fund research into childhood cancers in 2016.
 Further to this, we gave away another £106,000 to other research projects at the very start of 2017, with further grant awards given mid-year too, the research funding total now stands at a staggering £1,200,000!

-The Little Princess Trust has always been determined to support as many boys and girls as it can and providing free wigs to sick children will always remain at the very heart of what we do.
-In line with our original objectives, we also really wanted to support the development of less aggressive and less toxic cancer treatments and so last year we were in a position to invite applications for funding from academics and organisations involved in researching the causes of paediatric cancer.
+The Little Princess Trust has always been determined to support as many children as it can and providing free wigs to sick children will always remain at the very heart of what we do.
+In line with our original objectives, we also really wanted to support the development of less aggressive and less toxic cancer treatments and so last year we were in a position to invite for the first time applications for funding from academics and organisations involved in researching the causes of paediatric cancer.

-And this is just the beginning!
-Following the success of these two rounds of grants, we will shortly be launching further research funding opportunities in partnership with CCLG and we will continue to do so.
+And this was just the beginning!
+Following the success of these two rounds of grants, we then launched further research funding opportunities in partnership with CCLG and we will continue to do so.
 So watch this space!

 This incredible opportunity has only been made possible as a result of the phenomenal work that our fantastic fundraisers do.
 We are continually blown away by the staggering sums of money that you raise, as well as the invaluable hair donations that we receive.